simonguest/obsidian-url-capture/README.md

 ## Prerequisites

-- This Chrome extension requires the [**Advanced URI**](https://github.com/Vinzent03/obsidian-advanced-uri) Community Plug-in to be installed and active in Obsidian.
+- This Chrome extension requires the [**Advanced Obsidian URI**](https://vinzent03.github.io/obsidian-advanced-uri/installing) Community Plug-in to be installed and active in Obsidian.

 ## Installing the extension